 The web forum was live-streamed on Facebook Live and SCB Malaysia Chapter’s YouTube channel.
 You can view the recorded session here.

-Guided by Prof Amran Hamzah, we kicked off the web forum by setting the context of the current state of ecotourism in Malaysia and how we compare as a destination in comparison with other notable sites in the world.
-An overview was provieded of some of the approaches and strategies in Malaysia’s National Ecotourism Plan 2016-2025 which were designed to raise the standard of what we have to offer, and also invigorate local businesses and enterprises that would benefit from well run and effectively marketed nature tourism attractions.
+Guided by Prof. Amran Hamzah, we kicked off the web forum by setting the context of the current state of ecotourism in Malaysia and how the country’s destinations compare with other destinations in the region.
+We revisited some of the approaches and strategies in Malaysia’s National Ecotourism Plan 2016-2025 which were designed to raise the standard of what we have to offer, and also invigorate local businesses and enterprises that would benefit from well run and effectively marketed nature tourism attractions.

 Along with the varied challenges stakeholders face in further developing this sector, Prof. Amran explained the role of ‘tourism clusters’ which can be an effective tool for ecotourism planning in Malaysia.